 For more Asian recipes which can be made with 5 ingredients (or fewer), click this link.

-- If you're hardworking, blanch the chicken first, then wash it, before bringing it to the boil with the rest of the ingredients.
+Tip #2: If you're hardworking, blanch the chicken first, then wash it, before bringing it to the boil with the rest of the ingredients.
 If you're lazy like me, just boil the chicken with the ingredients directly and use a scoop to spoon off the scum that surfaces later.
-You will have to repeat the skimming 3-4 times during the simmering process to get a clear soup at the end.
+You will have to skim 3-4 times during the simmering process to get a clear broth at the end.

 Equipment